-GSC Investment Corp. (the "Company", "we" and "us") is a non-diversified closed end management investment company incorporated in Maryland that has elected to be treated and is regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
+GSC Investment Corp. (the "Company", "we" and "us") is a non-diversified closed-end management investment company incorporated in Maryland that has elected to be treated and is regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 We commenced operations on March 23, 2007 and completed our initial public offering ("IPO") on March 28, 2007.
 We have elected to be treated as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code.
 We expect to continue to qualify and to elect to be treated for tax purposes as a RIC.
 Our investment objectives are to generate both current income and capital appreciation through debt and equity investments by primarily investing in private middle market companies and select high yield bonds.

 GSC Investment, LLC (the "LLC") was organized in May 2006 as a Maryland limited liability company.
-As of February 28, 2007, the LLC had not yet commenced its operations and investment activities.

 On March 21, 2007, the Company was incorporated and concurrently, the LLC was merged with and into the Company in accordance with the procedure for such merger in the LLC's limited liability company agreement and Maryland law.
 In connection with such merger, each outstanding common share of the LLC was converted into an equivalent number of shares of common stock of the Company and the Company is the surviving entity.